 Attendees Came From Industries Involved in FDI & Global Trade

 Were SMB Companies Looking to Grow Internationally

-All Day Registration, Networking and Global Business Exchanges 7:30am – 5:00pm
+All Day Registration, Networking and Global Exchanges and International Pavilion 7:30am – 4:30pm

 Welcome & Introduction – World Trade Center Atlanta